open-policy-agent/opa/docs/content/policy-language.md

 default allow := false

 # 'if' is part of default v1.0 syntax, and doesn't need import.
-# 'if' is required before role body.
+# 'if' is required before rule body.
 allow if {
   count(violations) == 0
 }